Kate O'Connell

-Kate O'Connell (née Newman; born 3 January 1980) is a former Irish Fine Gael politician who served as a Teachta Dála (TD) for the Dublin Bay South constituency from 2016 to 2020.
+Katherine O'Connell (née Newman; born 3 January 1980) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Dublin Bay South constituency from 2016 to 2020.
 During her time in the Dáil, O'Connell campaigned in favour of abortion rights as well as pushing for more funding for healthcare services in Ireland.

 Background

 O'Connell is from Kilbeggan, County Westmeath.
-From 1999 to 2003, she studied to be a pharmacist at the University of Brighton, graduating as an M Pharm in the United Kingdom.
+From 1999 to 2003, she studied to be a pharmacist at the University of Brighton, graduating with an M Pharm in the United Kingdom.
 She then worked as a hospital pre-registrar in the Surrey and Sussex Healthcare NHS Trust, before returning to Ireland to practice as a locum-pharmacist.
 By 2006, O'Connell and her husband opened up their first pharmacy in Sandyford, and later opened up pharmacies in Rathgar, and Rathfarnham.

 Political career

-O'Connell was a member of Dublin City Council from 2014 to 2016.
+O'Connell was a member of Dublin City Council for the local electoral area of Rathgar–Rathmines from 2014 to 2016.

-In the run-up to the 2016 general election, O'Connell was specifically chosen by Fine Gael to "recapture" their seat in Dublin Bay South from Lucinda Creighton, who had left the party in 2015 over her objection to the party's hardening pro-choice stance on abortion and created an anti-abortion party in Renua.
-During the campaign O'Connell made clear her criticisms of Creighton, calling Creighton's anti-abortion views "incredibly sanctimonious" and suggested that Creighton was an "out of touch career politician" whose views on abortion were borne out of a lack of connection with the real world.
-The Irish Independent referred to O'Connell's comments as O'Connell "tearing strips off" of Creighton.
-On election day O'Connell took a seat and ascended to the Dáil while Creighton lost hers.
+O'Connell was selected by Fine Gael for the 2016 general election to "recapture" their seat in Dublin Bay South from Lucinda Creighton, who had left the party in 2013 over her objection to the party's position on abortion and in 2015 founded Renua, an anti-abortion party.
+During the campaign, O'Connell called Creighton's anti-abortion views "incredibly sanctimonious" and suggested that Creighton was an "out of touch career politician" whose views on abortion were borne out of a lack of connection with the real world.
+The Irish Independent referred to these comments as O'Connell "tearing strips off" of Creighton.
+In the election, O'Connell was elected, while Creighton lost her seat.

-During her time in the Dáil, O'Connell campaigned in favour of abortion rights as well as pushing for more funding for healthcare services in Ireland.
+In her time in the Dáil, O'Connell campaigned in favour of abortion rights as well as pushing for more funding for healthcare services in Ireland.

 In October 2016 O'Connell responded to comments by the Archbishop of Dublin Diarmuid Martin that TDs should remember their faith when legislating for abortion in Ireland by stating "I don't see why the archbishop's views are in any way relevant.
 I don't see why Archbishop Martin should be getting involved in women's health issues.
 It is the same as asking my four-year-old.
 They [the Church] are entitled to their opinion, but I don't put any weight in them.
 I don't see what involvement the Catholic Church should have in women's health issues".

 In November 2017 O'Connell confronted Barry Walsh, a member of Fine Gael's executive council, with a dossier of tweets documenting that he repeatedly and frequently derogated women politicians, often calling them bitches, including fellow members of Fine Gael.
 After the leader of Fine Gael and Taoiseach Leo Varadkar commented that Walsh should resign, he did so.